Stringy ER=EPR: Introduction and Overview

 The EPR side of the duality can be interpreted as describing the constituent objects that make up the black hole.
 In backgrounds with Ramond-Ramond fluxes, one would therefore expect to find D-branes.
 In our examples, however, the dualities only involve closed strings, corresponding to black holes that are made of fundamental strings.
 It will instead be a winding potential that is responsible for breaking the symmetry in these EPR theories, corresponding to a condensate of strings that wrap the non-contractible Euclidean time circle.

 Our first example is found in two-dimensional dilaton-gravity, where the $\mrm{SL}(2,\reals)_k/\mrm{U}(1)$ CFT describes for large $k$ a string in a cigar-shaped Euclidean black hole with an asymptotically linear dilaton (Fig. \ref{fig:cigar}) \cite{Witten:1991yr}.
-This CFT admits a dual description, due to Fateev, Zamolodchikov, and Zamolodchikov (FZZ) \cite{FZZ,Kazakov:2000pm}, given by a sigma-model into a cylinder, now with an infinite linear-dilaton direction, plus a condensate of winding strings (Fig. \ref{fig:sine-liouville}).
+The dual description of this CFT due to FZZ is given by a sigma-model into a cylinder, now with an infinite linear-dilaton direction, plus a condensate of winding strings (Fig. \ref{fig:sine-liouville}).
 It is known as the sine-Liouville background, and the condensate is called the sine-Liouville potential.

 The cigar description is weakly coupled for large $k$, while the sine-Liouville description is strongly coupled.
 Both backgrounds asymptote to identical cylinders in the region where the linear dilaton goes to minus infinity and the string coupling subsequently vanishes.
 Whereas the cigar geometry terminates at finite string coupling at its tip, in sine-Liouville the cylinder extends forever and the string coupling diverges.
 In this description it is instead the sine-Liouville potential that is responsible for suppressing string configurations that extend into the strong-coupling region.
 In both backgrounds the apparent winding number conservation law of the common asymptotic cylinder region is violated---in the cigar because a wound string may unwind at the tip, and in sine-Liouville because the winding potential explicitly breaks the symmetry.